 Achai.

 In Dinka, Achai means "the one who endures."
-It is a woman's name, a quality of character, and a description of the land itself.
+It is a woman's name, a quality of character, and a description of the land and rivers that shaped it.

 Dinka Ngok